 Accidents at Jaxport

-An accident that occurred at the port in 2008 illustrates how one seemingly small mistake made by one person can turn into a major catastrophe.
-A crane weighing nearly 1,000 tons skidded across the port, nearly 700 feet, and crashed into other large cranes, causing a huge mess.
-Luckily no one was injured in the incident, but it did result in a lot of expensive damage.
-The crane had several brakes that should have been engaged.
-At the time of the accident a storm came through and two of the brakes had not been engaged because of a damaged rail.
-The result was the disastrous accident.
+An accident at the port in 2008 illustrates how one seemingly minor mistake made by one person can turn into a significant catastrophe.
+A crane weighing nearly 1,000 tons skidded across the harbor, nearly 700 feet, and crashed into other large cranes, causing a huge mess.

 What Causes Port Accidents?